ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 2. Click **Create new data set** and give it a name
    - Click on the data set tile.
    - Click on **Import files** and point to the downloaded dataset folder
-   - Select a category folder and import the pictures to be uploaded for classification
+   - Select a **lotus** image dataset folder and import the images to be uploaded for classification
-3. Label the objects
+3. Categorize the objects
-   - Select at least 5 images of a type and click **Label Objects**
+   - Select at least 5 images of a category type
    - Click **Assign category**, give a name and click **Assign**
-   - Repeat the steps if you have images of different type
+   - Repeat the steps with images from **sunflower** dataset folder

-   There must be at least two categories.Each category must have at least five images.
+   There must be at least 2 categories.Each category must at least have 5 images.
    {:tip}

 4. Click **Train model**